Skip to Main Site Navigation Skip to Content Skip to Footer

 Business

-• This course provides and introduction to the foundations of management.
-Instruction emphasizes the history of management; the practical use of theories, frameworks and models; integrating functional areas of business; and other special topics including: corporate culture, ethics, social responsibility, entrepreneurship; and international, public, and nonprofit management.
+• This course introduces students to the foundations of management.
+Instruction emphasizes the history of management ; the practical use of theories and evidence-based management, frameworks, and models; integrating functional areas of business; the importance of diversity and managing global diversity.
+Other special topics include corporate culture, ethics, social responsibility, entrepreneurship; and international, public, and nonprofit management.

 • An introduction to the field of marketing.
 This course is designed to expose students to the elements of the marketing mix and processes involved in market planning and control.
 Concepts associated with buyer behavior, marketing information systems and product planning are discussed.